Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Snow lovers are spoiled for choice when it comes to passes to ski resorts on almost every continent.
-However, not all ski passes are created equal, and savvy skiers need to be aware of pass limitations, such as blackout dates, maximum day usage, and even when they can purchase ski passes.
+However, not all ski passes are created equal, and savvy skiers must be aware of pass limitations, such as blackout dates, maximum day usage, and even when they can purchase ski passes.

 We’ll dissect the many other benefits of each pass to help you make the most informed decision about your next alpine escape.